GET 50% OFF any Yousician plan – available only on our website! Claim your discount here >

 Slides

-With slides, you start at a note and slide your hand either up or down the neck, keeping enough pressure on the string to have the note ring out as your hand moves.
+With slides, you start on one note and slide your hand either up or down the neck, keeping enough pressure on the string to have the note ring out as your hand moves.

 Guitar Tab Slides Technique

-Again, just like in the example with hammer-ons and pull-offs, you pick the string only once.
-In addition to sliding guitar notes across a single string, slides can be performed on two or more strings simultaneously as well.
+Again, just like in the example with hammer-ons and pull-offs, you only pick the string once.
+In addition to sliding guitar notes across a single string, you can perform slides simultaneously on two or more strings.

 You’ll notice that the slide sounds different because your finger travels across each fret between the start and end of a slide.
-Make sure to listen along to the song to find out how fast you should play the slide.
+Make sure to listen to the song to figure out how fast you should play the slide.

 Bends

-A bend is a guitar-playing technique where you strike a note and bend the string up across the neck while still holding down the string.
-This increases the string tension and will give you a note that has a higher pitch.
-Be careful here though — if you bend too much, you might just find yourself with a string that has broken in half.
+A bend is a guitar-playing technique where you strike a note and bend the string up across the neck while holding down the string.
+This increases string tension and raises the pitch of the note.
+Be careful here, though — if you bend too much, you might break the string.

 Guitar Tab Bends Technique

 As you can see in the example above, how much you bend the string matters.
 Figuring out just how much you should bend the string will take some time.
-Once you have practiced enough, you’ll be bending those strings with ease — even more than one string at a time.
-Just don’t be afraid of getting your fingers a little sore.
+Once you have enough practice, you’ll be bending those strings with ease — even more than one string at a time.
+Just keep in mind that your fingers might get a little sore.

 Tapping

 Before advancing to tapping, make sure to learn the hammer-on technique.
-This is because in tapping, your fretting hand performs a hammer-on, while your picking hand taps strings higher up the guitar fretboard.
+This is because with tapping, your fretting hand performs a hammer-on while your picking hand taps strings higher up the guitar fretboard.
 In guitar tabs, the letter T is used to indicate tapping.

 What’s the difference between guitar tabs and sheet music?

-Both guitar tabs and sheet music are two different ways to represent music in written form.
+Both guitar tabs and sheet music are ways to represent music in written form.
 Because guitar tabs use numbers and symbols to provide a visual representation of chords and individual notes, they are easier to learn and play.
 Tabs don’t include some of the more complex musical notation that sheet music does, such as information about rhythm or timing.
-This makes tabs great for playing guitar and bass.
+This makes tabs great for playing guitar and bass at all skill levels.

-Tabs for the guitar are also better because learning a song’s chord progression is much easier using tablature rather than sheet music.
-Overall, tablature is a more intuitive and beginner-friendly way of reading music for the guitar.
-On the other hand, the complexity and additional details in sheet music allows it to be used with a variety of instruments.
+Guitar tabs also make it easier to learn a song’s chord progression than sheet music.
+Overall, tablature is a more intuitive and beginner-friendly way of reading guitar music.
+On the other hand, the complexity and additional details in sheet music allow it to be used with a variety of instruments.

 Guitar tablature cheat sheet for beginners:

-• The lines in a guitar tablature represent the six strings of a guitar from bottom to top, the lowest E string being the one on the bottom and the highest E string at the top.
+• The lines on guitar tablature represent the six strings of a guitar from bottom to top, with the lowest E-string on the bottom and the highest E-string at the top.

 • Individual notes are presented as numbers.
-Each number corresponds with a fret on the fretboard of your guitar, while a zero (0) stands for an open string and the letter X represents a muted note.
+Each number corresponds to a fret on the fretboard of your guitar, while a zero (0) stands for an open string.
+The letter X represents a muted note.

-• With guitar tabs, you only play the strings that are marked with either a number or some other symbol.
+• With guitar tabs, you only play the strings marked with a number or symbol.
 No other strings should be played.

-• Chords are depicted with multiple numbers on top of each other.
-Remember not to play strings that don’t have any numbers on the corresponding line.
+Chords are depicted with multiple numbers on top of each other.
+Remember not to play strings without numbers on the corresponding line.

 • When playing hammer-ons, you play a note and “hammer” a higher note on the same string with your finger.
 With pull-offs, you fret two notes on the same string and release the other finger after picking the string.
 Pick only the first note when playing a hammer-on or a hammer-off.